selimkuzucu/ULC-CENG502/README.md

 Figure 5.
 The pseudocode for the DivideMix[REF], provided here for the sake of highlighting the similarities

+### A big thanks for the  [DivideMix GitHub repository](https://github.com/LiJunnan1992/DivideMix) for providing the necessarly SSL code, the MixMatch code and the noise-injecting dataloaders!

 # 3. Experiments and results